Real-world challenges for multi-agent reinforcement learning in grid-interactive buildings

-A major challenge for this research area is the ability to compare and benchmark results.
-As argued in~\cite{Wolfle2020}, a \begin{quote} \emph{shared collection of representative environments} [needs to be established in order to] \emph{systematically compare and contrast [...] building optimization algorithms}. \end{quote} Building on~\cite{Wolfle2020}, and inspired by~\cite{Dulac-Arnold2021}, the purpose of this paper is to introduce and discuss specific real world benchmark problems for building control that our community should be focusing on.
+A major challenge for RL in demand response is the ability to compare algorithm performance~\cite{Vazquez-Canteli2018d}.
+As argued in~\cite{Wolfle2020}, a \begin{quote} \emph{shared collection of representative environments} [needs to be established in order to] \emph{systematically compare and contrast [...] building optimization algorithms}. \end{quote} Building on~\cite{Wolfle2020}, and inspired by~\cite{Dulac-Arnold2021}, the purpose of this paper is twofold.
+First, we introduce and discuss specific real world challenges for grid-interactive buildings that our community should be focusing on.
 Second, we demonstrate one particular challenge using the CityLearn gym environment~\cite{Vazquez-Canteli2019}.

 This paper is organized as follows. \cref{sec:real_world_challenges} presents nine real world challenges for grid-interactive building, while \cref{sec:background} provides background on reinforcement learning and CityLearn.
 In \cref{sec:methodology}, we provide a framework towards addressing one of the introduced challenges and present our results from addressing said challenge using a case study data set.
 A discussion of the results and conclusion follow in \cref{sec:discussion} and \cref{sec:conclusion}.